jsohndata/doc-git-cmds/README.md

 # Set of Git Commands to know

-## Update URL for Git Repo
+## Update git remote URL
-Run to see the current remote.
+-- Run to see the current remote.

-Update remote URL with set-url.
+-- Update remote URL with set-url.
 ```
 git remote -v
 git remote set-url origin new_git_url